auth0/docs/articles/quickstart/native/ios-objc/01-login.md

 [![Lock.png](/media/articles/native-platforms/ios-objc/Lock-Widget-Screenshot.png)](https://auth0.com)

 > **Note**: There are multiple ways of implementing the login box.
 What you see above is the Login Widget, but if you want, you can use [your own UI](/quickstart/native/ios-objc/02-custom-login).
-> Or, you can also try our passwordless Login Widgets: [SMS](/libraries/lock-ios/v1/sms-lock-ios) or [TouchID](/libraries/lock-ios/v1/touchid-authentication).
+> Or, you can also try our passwordless Login Widgets: [SMS](/libraries/lock-ios/v1/sms-lock-ios) or [Touch ID](/libraries/lock-ios/v1/touchid-authentication).

 As you can see, upon successful authentication, the `onAuthenticationBlock` callback will yield the user's `profile` and `token`.